raghurama123/miniConnGO/README.md

 The names of these files form argument-1 and argument-2

-Argument-3 is the name of the code used for optimization.
+Argument-3 is the name of the program used for geometry optimization.
 Accepted values are 'orca' or 'mopac'

 Optionally, a fourth argument may be provided containing the file name to collect the geometry from the Orca output in the SDF format using connectivities from 'argument-1'